How to Become a Real Estate Agent

 Once you submit your application, most states require you to get a background check and have your fingerprints taken.
 These costs are in addition to the application fee, usually between $35 and $100.

 Fingerprinting must be taken by an approved authority.
 Some states do this through a third-party private company, while others have local law enforcement agencies complete fingerprinting.
-Even if you have already had your fingerprints taken for another job or license, you will need to do this step again specifically for your real estate license application.
+Keep in mind that even if you have already had your fingerprints taken for another job or license, you will need to do this step again specifically for your real estate license application.

 The real estate exam is state-specific.
 It contains between 100 and 150 multiple-choice questions.
 Test takers are given between three and five hours to complete the exam.
 Some states divide questions into two sections: national and state.
 You will not have access to any study materials during the test or during breaks between the sections.